baijum/selenium-python/source/installation.rst

   java -jar selenium-server-standalone-2.x.x.jar

-Replace `2.x.x` with actual version of Selenium server you downloaded from the site.
+Replace `2.x.x` with the actual version of Selenium server you downloaded from the site.

 If JRE is installed as a non-root user and/or if it is not available in the PATH (environment variable), you can type the relative or absolute path to the `java` command.
-Similarly, you can provide relative or absolute path to Selenium server jar file.
+Similarly, you can provide a relative or absolute path to Selenium server jar file.
 Then, the command will look something like this::

   /path/to/java -jar /path/to/selenium-server-standalone-2.x.x.jar